swatimishra02/swatimishra02/README.md

-- 🔭 I’m currently working on research on image segmentation
+- 🔭 I am currently learning web scraping and front end development
-- 🌱 I’m currently learning python,c,c++
+- 🌱I have worked as a research intern at IIT-Gandhinagar and IIIT Hyderabad
 - 📫 How to reach me: swatimishra0209@gmail.com
 - 😄 Pronouns: she/her